 This post contains affiliate links.
-If you purchase something through the link, I may receive a small commission at no extra charge to you.
+If you purchase something through the link, I may receive a small commission at no extra charge.
 Please read my full disclosure policy here.
-Thank you to Cricut for sponsoring this post and providing me with a machine and products.
+Thank you to Cricut for sponsoring this post and providing me with some products.

 Supplies: